WE WROTE THE BOOK ON SECTION 1031

 This is the property that you, the Exchangor, intend to purchase to replace the Relinquished Property so that you can qualify for a Section 1031 Like Kind Exchange and not pay taxes on your capital gains.

 It can be either business property or investment property, or both.

-I know that I just told you that.
+I know that I just told you that about Relinquished Property.
 But I repeated it because now we are talking about Replacement Property, and Replacement Property is different from Relinquished Property in one important aspect.

 Replacement Property must be the type of property that can be held for investment or for business purposes by you.
-It doesn’t matter what the current owner is doing with the property, it only matters what you intend to do with it, and then what you actually do with it.
+It doesn’t matter what the current owner is doing with the property before you buy it, it only matters what you intend to do with it, and then what you actually do with it.

 The Replacement Property can be a single property, or multiple properties.